Azure/blobxfer/docs/20-yaml-configuration.md

   * `overwrite` specifies clobber behavior
   * `recursive` specifies if source remote paths should be recursively searched for files to copy
+  * `rename` will rename a single remote source entity to the remote destination path
   * `skip_on` are skip on options to use
     * `filesize_match` skip if file size match
     * `lmt_ge` skip if source file has a last modified time greater than or